cinvesrob/Aria/README.txt

 2. Open the "General" section

   * Either set "Output Files" to "C:\Program Files\MobileRobots\Aria\bin"
-    (Aria's bin directory, where Aria.dll etc. are), or put Aria's bin directory in your system PATH environment variable, or copy the DLLs to your own project's output directory.
+    (ARIA's bin directory, where Aria.dll etc. are), or put ARIA's bin directory in your system PATH environment variable, or copy the DLLs to your own project's output directory.